PotHix/pothix.github.com/source/posts/fosdem-survival-guide.md

 Meeting*.
 Long story short, it's a big self organized event that happens in Brussels every year since 2013.

-The conference has many Devrooms, that are rooms with a set of presentations guided by a topic and organized by a volunteer.
+The conference has many Devrooms organized by volunteers with a predefined schedule guided by topic.
 Aside of that are the main tracks, that are some unique presentations happening in some big rooms.

 The whole event survives from donations and some sponsors, but it's not organized by a company (like OSCON, for example).
 There are many